jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 ### React Components

-Although Boostrap comes with predefined Components out of the box, React does no such thing.
+Although Bootstrap comes with predefined Components out of the box, React does no such thing.

-React allows you to decide what constitues a Component and then provides the framework for you to add the required HTML and JS to create them.
+React allows you to decide what constitutes a Component and then provides the framework for you to add the required HTML and JS to create them.

-So instead of creating a few large files, you will organize your web app into small, reusable Components that encompass their own content, presentation, and business logic.
+So instead of creating a few large files, you will organize you're web app into small, reusable Components that encompass their own content and business logic.

 #### Train Station Schedule Example
 Take for instance an example of a train station schedule.
-There are elements that repeat themselves in the html structure that essentially perform the same function.
+There are elements that repeat themselves in the html structure and essentially perform the same function.

 <img src="https://i.imgur.com/D6HngOk.png" />